Not only are these add-ins for healthy drinks good for you, they bump up the taste of your smoothies and juices to boot

 Call it a fad if you must, but we’re convinced the green juice and smoothie trend is here to stay.
 These nourishing drinks help you cram more produce into your diet and keep you full on relatively few calories.
 Plus, they’re great on the go, whether you’re late to work or just need a quick way to refuel after the gym.
 (If that's what you're looking for, see: Trainers Reveal: My Favorite Post-Workout Snack.)

 Since we’re always seeking out new ways to up the flavor and health profile of our drinks, we decided to share 14 add-ins that may not be on your roster—yet.

 Sneak extra protein and fiber into your smoothie by blending in cooked or canned chickpeas.
 They barely have any taste, and they add creaminess without being too thick.
-(Also great: they’re a Top 50 Winter Food for Weight Loss.)
+(Also great: they’re on our list of Top 50 Winter Foods for Weight Loss.)
 You can experiment with other beans, too—just aim for milder-tasting ones, like cannellini beans.